BrianMwini/BTIT_Y2S2_Lab_Profile/README.md

 ## License

-This is a university project for educational purposes.
+This is a university project built by Brian Mwini

 ---